Coroner finds Heather Bills' death in Auckland hospital was no accident

 "I think she was injected.
 We're looking at someone working in a hospital, potentially causing the death of a patient, and we can't have that."

-Judge Marshall ruled that Bills was able to use her hands, supporting a view that "the insulin must have either been handed to her or administered to her".
+Judge Marshall ruled that Bills had limited mobility, supporting a view that "the insulin must have either been handed to her or administered to her".

 "She could not get out of bed to source insulin herself," she said.